*The Parental Controls settings updated in late 2022 and therefore we have updated this guide accordingly on 1 February 2023*

-Setting up parental controls is only one step out of three to help minimise risk for your children playing Roblox (or any online game).
+Setting up parental controls is only one step (out of three) to help minimise risk for your children playing Roblox (or any online game).
+If you're wondering what sort of risks, please read our post, I played Roblox for two days and here's what parents need to know.
+Even with parental controls enabled there exist risks that children will be exposed to inappropriate content.

 1. Adult supervision is always recommended.
 What do we mean by supervision?
 Having children playing on their device in a shared area of the home and never in bedrooms, bathrooms or toilets.